nespinoza/stsci-exocoffee/index.md

 STScI's Exocoffee is a classical academic journal club: we meet and discuss (typically recent) papers relevant to exoplanetary science in our sessions.
 Most of them will probably come from academic journals or the [arXiv](https://arxiv.org/list/astro-ph.EP/recent), but pre-prints in other places or submitted articles are also welcome!
 Anyone can volunteer to present a paper in the journal club.

-**The Exocoffee in 2022 is being co-organized by [Nestor Espinoza](http://nestor-espinoza.com/) and [Isabel Rebollido](https://www.stsci.edu/stsci-research/research-directory/isabel-rebollido)**.
+**The Exocoffee in 2023 is being organized by [Nestor Espinoza](http://nestor-espinoza.com/)**.
 The in-person component of the Exocoffee will have cookies; for now, please bring your own tea+coffee!

 ### ⚫ &nbsp; Who can join the Exocoffee?